All Episodes

 You know, they could hold him in contempt.

-Now's not gonna say anything he didn't say today.
+Yeah, but Mueller's not going to say anything he didn't say today.

 You also have guys like Jim Jordan and Mark Meadows.

-He would have to answer back to his report to cite whatever he wanted to cite.
+He would have to answer to cite whatever he wanted to cite.

-Okay, but the next question, it I don't think he can go back to the report.
+Okay, but the next question, I don't think he can go back to the report.

-How is it you had time for insignificant Farah violations and taxi medallions, loan applications, and taxes, and your main mandate was Russian interference, and you never looked at the dirty Russian dossier that Hillary Clinton paid for.
+How is it you had time for insignificant FARA violations and taxi medallions, loan applications, and taxes, and your main mandate was Russian interference, and you never looked at the dirty Russian dossier that Hillary Clinton paid for?

 Our mandate was this, our mandate was that, and we were on this court.

-But he's got he's gonna say our guidelines were this, we did this.
+But he's going to say our guidelines were this, we did this.

-Not to say that neither it won't call him, but uh m uh Mueller covered himself on that realm.
+Not to say that Nadler, it won't call him, but Mueller covered himself on that realm.

 He will.

-Number one, the President of the United States is being denied due process under the law.
+Number one, the president of the United States is being denied due process unto the law.

 I mean, that's pretty outrageous itself.